Fahrenberg/Extensions/README.md

 ---------------------------------------------------
 # PlatformImage
 - `PlatformImage` device independent color, either UIImage (UIKit, iOS)  NSImage(AppKit, macOS).
+- `var sizeDescription: String` returns formatted size of image (w: x h:).
 - `func writeToDisk(filename: String) throws -> URL` writes PlatformImage to temporary folder.
+The temporary folder is platform dependent and will bei logged with OSLog.
+Returns URL to the created file.
+- `func addFrame(frameWidth: CGFloat = 2.0, frameColor: PlatformColor = .red)  -> PlatformImage`adds a rectangle line around the image.
+The image will not be resize, return image ist frameWidth x 2 wider and higher than the original image.
+- `public func fillFrame(frameColor: PlatformColor = .lightGray)  -> PlatformImage` fills any transparent pixels in the image with frameColor.

 ---------------------------------------------------
 # SwiftUI